 Testing Requirements

-Here’s the best part: testing is no longer required.
-As of September 2023, you don’t have to:
+Importantly, here’s the best part: testing is no longer required.
+Specifically, as of September 2023, you don’t have to:

-Some families still test their kids now and then.
-It helps them see how their child is doing.
+However, some families still test their kids now and then.
+Essentially, it helps them see how their child is doing.
 But it’s 100% optional.
-You decide what works best for your family.
+Ultimately, you decide what works best for your family.

 Keeping Records in Ohio

-Ohio doesn’t make you keep records.
-But it’s still a smart idea.
-Here’s what many families save:
+Technically, Ohio doesn’t make you keep records.
+However, it’s still a smart idea.
+Below is what many families save:

-• Attendance logs – shows you hit 900 hours
+- First, Attendance logs – essentially shows you hit 900 hours

-• Curriculum list – what you used each year
+- Also, Curriculum list – specifically what you used each year

-• Work samples – a few papers from each subject
+- Additionally, Work samples – basically a few papers from each subject

-• Grades – your own notes on progress
+- Moreover, Grades – simply your own notes on progress

-• Copy of your notice – proves you followed the law
+- Finally, Copy of your notice – importantly proves you followed the law

-These records help with high school transcripts and college applications later on.
-It’s much easier to build a transcript when you have records from each year.
+Consequently, these records help with high school transcripts and college applications later on.
+Indeed, it’s much easier to build a transcript when you have records from each year.

 Common Mistakes to Avoid

-• Forgetting to send yearly notice: You must notify your superintendent each school year, not just the first time.
+- First, Forgetting to send yearly notice: Remember, you must notify your superintendent each school year, not just the first time.

-• Using the wrong form: Check if your district has a specific form.
-Using their form avoids confusion.
+- Also, Using the wrong form: Instead, check if your district has a specific form.
+Essentially, using their form avoids confusion.

-• Not keeping copies: Always save a copy of your notification letter.
-You may need proof later.
+- Additionally, Not keeping copies: Always save a copy of your notification letter.
+Certainly, you may need proof later.

-• Trying to do too much: You don’t need to teach all subjects the same way public schools do.
-Home education is more flexible.
+- Moreover, Trying to do too much: Remember, you don’t need to teach all subjects the same way public schools do.
+Instead, home education is more flexible.

-• Skipping the 900 hours: While no one checks, aim to meet this requirement.
-It ensures your child gets enough instruction time.
+- Finally, Skipping the 900 hours: While no one checks, still aim to meet this requirement.
+Ultimately, it ensures your child gets enough instruction time.

 Your Ohio Homeschool Options

-This is what most families do.
-You send your notice to the superintendent, then teach your kids at home.
-Simple and flexible.
-You have almost total freedom in how you teach.
+Essentially, this is what most families do.
+Simply, you send your notice to the superintendent, then teach your kids at home.
+Basically, simple and flexible.
+Indeed, you have almost total freedom in how you teach.

 Option 2: Non-Public School Status

-Some families register as a private school instead.
-This has different rules and may help with sports eligibility.
-It’s more complex than regular home education.
-Most families don’t need this option.
+Alternatively, some families register as a private school instead.
+Notably, this has different rules and may help with sports eligibility.
+However, it’s more complex than regular home education.
+Generally, most families don’t need this option.

 Option 3: Online Public School

-Ohio has several online public schools like ECOT and TRECA.
-Your child learns at home but is still a public school student.
-Teachers provide the lessons while you help at home.
-This isn’t true homeschooling since you don’t choose the curriculum.
-But it works well for some families.
+Furthermore, Ohio has several online public schools like ECOT and TRECA.
+Essentially, your child learns at home but is still a public school student.
+Specifically, teachers provide the lessons while you help at home.
+However, this isn’t true homeschooling since you don’t choose the curriculum.
+Nevertheless, it works well for some families.

 Resources and Support